 For more information about Kristin Dybvig-Pawelko, visit her website and follow her Facebook page to stay up to date about her campaign.

 If you don’t know what legislative district you’re in, you can click here to find out!
 You can also contact us if you’d like to volunteer for an endorsed candidate in your legislative district.

 Most important, don’t forget to vote.
 You have until October 5 to register for the November general election, and you can register to vote online right now.

-Tags: #RedForEd, LD 15, Cave Creek, Equal Rights Amendment, Kristin Dybvig-Pawelko, Legislative District 15, Montevista, Phoenix Police Department, climate change, Maricopa County, Arizona State University, Arizona House of Representatives, Meet Our Candidates 2020, Phoenix, Sex Ed, ERA, comprehensive sex education, education, Reproductive Rights, sex education, Abortion
+Tags: #RedForEd, LD 15, Cave Creek, Kristin Dybvig-Pawelko, Legislative District 15, Montevista, Phoenix Police Department, climate change, Maricopa County, Arizona State University, Arizona House of Representatives, Meet Our Candidates 2020, Equal Rights Amendment, Phoenix, Sex Ed, ERA, education, comprehensive sex education, sex education, Reproductive Rights, Abortion